JackSzwergold/Writing/memories/Watching a Puppet Show with My Niece.md

 ***

-*The Muppet Show (c) Copyright by Jack Szwergold; written on August 31, 2019.
+*Watching a Puppet Show with My Niece (c) Copyright by Jack Szwergold; written on August 31, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*